Hushang Ansary: Imperial Iranian government

-Born in 1927 in Ahvaz, in Iran's Khuzestan Province, Ansary first worked as a newspaper and magazine photographer in Ahvaz, Tehran, and England before moving to Japan in 1954.
-There he met Abbas Aram, Iran's ambassador to Japan, who soon brought him to the attention of Shah Mohammad Reza Pahlavi.
-The Shah asked Ansary to return to Iran and appointed him to several government positions starting in 1961, including undersecretary of commerce, ambassador to many African nations and to Pakistan, and minister of information.
+In Japan, Ansary met Abbas Aram, Iran's ambassador to Japan, who brought him to the attention of Mohammad Reza Shah Pahlavi.
+The Shah asked Ansary to return to Iran and subsequently appointed him to several government positions beginning in 1961, including undersecretary of commerce, ambassador to Pakistan, and minister of information.

-In 1964, he married Maryam Panahi, a friend of ambassador Abbas Aram who had many high-ranking acquaintances in the governments of the United States and Iran.
-He served as ambassador to the United States until July 1969.
-Then he was named as the minister of economic affairs and finance.
-His accomplishments during this time included assisting the Shah in lending millions of dollars in aid and grants to other countries and the signing of an agreement with U.S. State Secretary Henry Kissinger to build eight nuclear power plants in Iran.
+From May 1967 to October 1969, Ansary served as Iran's ambassador to the United States.
+In 1974, he became minister of finance.
+During this period, he assisted the Shah in providing millions of dollars in aid and grants to other countries and signed an agreement with U.S. Secretary of State Henry Kissinger to develop eight nuclear power plants in Iran.